In this post I will show you how to use these tags to ensure your equirectangular images and videos are loaded correctly in viewers.

 Occasionally I point the camera in the wrong direction on my mount.

 Here is such an example;

-These images are problematic when uploaded to Explorer due to the crude way Explorer determines heading – Explorer is calculating the heading to the next photo, not the heading of the camera.
+These images are problematic if using a crude way to determine heading (calculating the heading to the next photo, not the true heading of the camera).